 Facing the diagnosis and treatment of cancer takes courage and strength.
 Though no one can take away the emotional pain, the social stressors and the physical symptoms that accompany cancer and its treatments, the resources below can help you through your cancer journey.

-Social Workers are available to help you with questions about mental, emotional, spiritual, family or community support.
+- Social Work: Social Workers are available to help you with questions about mental, emotional, spiritual, family or community support.
 Please ask your nurse or doctor to help arrange a meeting with a social worker.

 - Cancer Center Psychology Services: A therapist can help you manage the emotional difficulties associated with cancer, like depression and anxiety, relationship problems, personal and work-related problems among others.
 Please talk with your doctor, your nurse or social workers about referring you to a therapist if you are having such difficulties.